9 Stunning roads in Romania that you should drive on

 The 10 kilometers of the road is marked with traffic signs for a speed limited to 30 km / h, with priority for cars that ascend.
 High gauge vehicles and coaches are prohibited.
 The road is classified as the fourth viability, which means that removing the snow in the winter will not be a priority, but the road will be open during the cold season according to existing requests.

-Bicaz Gorge is crossed by the road that links Harghita and Neamt counties, passing through the center of Hasmas Mountains.
+Bicaz Gorge is crossed by the road that links Harghita and Neamt counties, passing through the centre of Hasmas Mountains.
 This is a narrow pass linking Transylvania to Moldova, which was dug along Bicaz River and now outlines beautiful valleys and gorges.
 Probably the most spectacular part of this road is DN12C, the Transcarpathian road that links Gheorgheni and Bicaz.
 Nearby you can visit the Red Lake and other natural wonders of the Cheile Bicazului-Hasmas National Park.

 Cazanele Dunarii offers some of the most spectacular scenery in the country.
 It is a part of the Defileul Dunarii, also locally known as Clisura Dunarii and crosses the Carpathian Mountains at the border between Romanian and Serbia near the Iron Gates.
 The road that crosses this area is bordered by water, on one side, and by abrupt rock-walls, on the other side, offering a unique scenery.